-Laura Batson Laurence Friedman Anthony Mcfadden Greg Pulliam
+Laura Batson Susan Feinberg Laurence Friedman Anthony Mcfadden

-1.0 Objectives
+1.0 Objectives/Abstract

-- Refine the training simulation created last semester into a more robust, complete product. - o Improve the simulation's graphics into a 3D more real life model. - o Update the navigation systems to make them more intuitive. - o Revise the game scenario to make the game more plausible. - o Update the in-game tools to current tools used in industry. - o Refine the question database algorithm to make the questioning easier. - o Provide additional question/answer entries to the game's database. - Put together a final product including a final packaged game.
+- Design a new training simulation scenario that expands and builds upon previous semester's flash based program. - Create the simulation's graphics into a 3D more real life model. - Integrate the navigation systems into the new scenario. - Create the game scenario to make the game more plausible. - Update the in-game tools to current tools used in industry. - o Provide question/answer entries to the game's database. - Perform usability testing and improve with feedback. - Put together a final product including a final packaged game.